mkoutra/voting-system/README.md

 - **View and Save Voting Results**: Users can view results and save them as .csv (default) or .txt files.

 ## Admin user
-- A special user with the username `admin` and password `Aa1234567*` is pre-existing.
+- A special user with the username admin is automatically created at startup if it does not already exist.
 - The `admin` user is the only one who can add new candidates to the system.
-- The `admin` user can also change their password to one of their own choice.

 ## Tools and Technologies